MMotaFerreira/LakeFishAssessment/README.md

 | Abundance of habitat guilds  | Guild score \> 4 | Guild score 2–4            | Guild score \< 2                            |
 | Abundance of spawning guilds |                  | likewise                   |                                             |

-Scoring is done stepwise for the two metrics ‘abundance of habitat and spawning guilds’.
+Guild scoring is done stepwise for the two metrics ‘abundance of habitat and spawning guilds’.
 First, the abundance classes within a guild are scored (e.g. littoral-rare, littoral-regular, littoral-frequent).
 This is done using the absolute values of the log(current species number/reference